hpchari/decorated_dropdownbutton/README.md

-Use `decorated_dropdown` button to add DropdownButton with decoration properties like box shadow, border, background color, border radius, gradient background, icons, and many more.
+Use `decorated_dropdown` button to add DropdownButton with decoration properties like box shadow, border, background color, border radius, gradient background, icons, and many more in Flutter App.

 ## Features